Ocala, Florida, USA (2026)

 The IEOC Symposium will be hosted at this facility, meeting space, restaurants, housing and unique on-site equine competitions and events.
 Saturday evening attendees may choose to attend an equine event competition as a group for our fun evening mingling event!

-Update as of May 8, 2026:
+Update as of June 8, 2026:

-Presentation schedule, topics and speakers now published below.
+Presentation schedule, topics and speakers published below.

 Planning Ahead

-Eleven continuing education hours are offered; this includes a mix of State of the Art speakers, and abstract and case report presentations from the podium.
+General Schedule & Program Eleven continuing education hours are offered; this includes a mix of State of the Art speakers, and abstract and case report presentations from the podium.
 The Symposium offers attendance in-person only.

 WEC On-Site Restaurants and Open Hours